-Compensation Component Objective Description and 2015 Highlights Component Objective Description and 2013 riightights Base Salary Provides fixed income based on the size, scope and complexity of the Executive's role, Executive's historical performance and relative position Base salaries are generally targeted at market median, but may vary from median based on the Executive's performance, work experience, role and the difficulty of replacing the Executive. compared to market pay information In 2015, the Committee increased the Executives' base salaries, as detailed on page 28.
-Annual Incentive Compensation Motivates and rewards annual corporate performance as well as the Executive's contribution to achieving our annual objectives.
+Compensation Component Objective Description and 2016 Highlights Base Salary Provides fixed income based on the size, scope and complexity of the Executive's role, Executive's historical performance and relative position compared to market pay information Base salaries are generally targeted at market median, but may vary from median based on the Executive's performance, work experience, role and the difficulty of replacing the Executive.
+In 2016, the Committee made market adjustments to the Executives' base salaries, as Annual Incentive Compensation Motivates and rewards annual corporate performance as well as the Executive's contribution to achieving our annual objectives. detailed on page 29.
 A range of earnings opportunity, expressed as percentages of base salary and corresponding to three levels of performance (threshold, target and maximum), is established for each Executive.
-Actual bonuses depend on achievement relative to the key financial measures, corporate and divisional goals, as outlined on pages 28-30.
-Based on the Committee's assessment of performance, actual bonuses for 2015 averaged 80% of target as detailed on page 31.
+Actual bonuses depend on achievement relative to the ke financial measures, corporate and divisional goals, as outlined on pages 29-31.
+Based on the Committee's assessment of performance, actual bonuses for 2016 average 99% of target as detailed on page 31.
 Long Term Incentive Compensation Motivates and rewards long term corporate performance as well as the Executive's contribution to achieving our long term objectives.
 Reinforces the link between the interests of the Executives and shareholders.
 Encourages retention.
 Each year, the Committee establishes the long term award opportunity for each Named Executive Officer.
 One half of the award is granted in stock options and the other half in PSUs.
-Using equal amounts of PSUs and options creates a balance between achieving operating performance objectives and increases in shareholder value. and shareholders.
-Encourages retention.
-The PSUs vest based on continued service and meeting financial objectives over a three year period (with each three year period treated as a "Performance Cycle").
-The PSUs granted in 2015 for the 2015-2017 Performance Cycle will vest based on performance scales for three-year average Return on Equity ("ROE") and three-year average Book Value per Share ("BV/Share") over the performance period, as outlined on pages 31-32.
-The PSUs granted in 2013 and 2014 for the 2013-2015 and 2014-2016 Performance Cycles followed the same design as described above for 2015-2017.
-For the 2013-2015 Performance Cycle, the awards vested and paid out at 103% of the target number of PSUs based on our ROE performance of 15.2% and BV/Share of \$32.66.
+Using equal amounts of PSUs and options creates a balance between achieving operating performance objectives and increases in shareholder value.
+The PSUs vest based on continued service (except for retirees, when they vest over time and meeting financial objectives over a three year period (with each three year period treated as a "Performance Cycle").
+The PSUs granted in 2016 for the 2016-2018 Performance Cycle will vest based on performance scales for three-year average Pre-Tax Return on Net Revenue, each weighted 50% over the performance period.
+Payout on the ROE metric is modified based on three year Book Value per Share versus certain threshold goals.
+Details of the prograf are outlined on pages 31-33.
+The PSUs granted in 2014 for the 2014-2016 Performance Cycle were based on three-year average ROE and three-year average Book Value per Share, each weighted 50%.
+For the 2014-2016 Performance Cycle, the awards vested and paid out at 97% of the target number of PSUs based on our ROE performance of 14.6% and Book Value per Share of \$35.17.